ashutoshmjain/gita/src/how.md

 </div>

 As a rule, and design imperative, I don't use any trackers or cookies whatsoever.
 You can test it through "duckduck go" privacy extension.
 The goal is NOT to fight Google or Facebook - internet is too big to change for a lone writer !
-It is to do my part as a digital being who scavenges most of the information from internet.
+It is to do my part as a digital native.

 ## Open source tools

 Since web-browser is a general purpose application, fine-tuning it for readability is somewhat a necessity.
-I use an open source tool mdBook to shape this into a book-like reading experience.
-[Rust mdBook](https://github.com/rust-lang/mdBook) is designed to render documentation in web format (HTML and CSS).
-It turns Markdown text [^text] into an online book.
+I use an open source tool [mdBook](https://github.com/rust-lang/mdBook) to shape this into a book-like reading experience.
+The web-app thus created has many features :

 <div style="padding-left:40px;font-size:0.9em;">

-The “web app” , thus created,  has several goodies baked in.
-For example...
 - It handles layout and responsive design, so my mind stays on the content - instead of technology.
 - It keeps the essential book experience intact - even on a tablet or smartphone.
 - Website may be installed like an app.
 Browser based apps are called [progressive web apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app).
 They can be installed on computers or smart devices for offline reading.